Let’s face it, if you have ever had chickenpox, you know how hard and frustrating it can be to experience the illness.

 If a child scratches the blisters, it can cause infections, spread to other areas or leave scars which makes it important to keep the child from scratching as much as they can.
 Many physicians will recommend that you keep your child’s nails short to help with this.

 How to Get Your Child Through Having the Chickenpox

-If your child has the chickenpox, you have to keep your child at home.
+If your child has chickenpox, you have to keep your child at home.
 Since it is highly contagious, many schools and daycare providers will not let the child come back until all of the symptoms disappear and the blisters have healed or have at least become a scab.
-This is to help keep the chickenpox from spreading to others.
+This is to help keep chickenpox from spreading to others.

 While the virus has to run its course and there is no magic fix, there are a few things you can do to help your child get through.
 Here are a few ways that will make it a little easier to handle and get through.